Souradeep858/Naari_Udaan/README.md

 # 🌸 Naari Udaan: AI for Financial Empowerment of Rural Women

 ## 📌 Project Overview
-**Naari Udaan** is a low-code, multilingual AI-powered web platform designed to promote financial literacy and micro-investment education among rural women in India.
+**Naari Udaan** is a  multilingual AI-powered web platform designed to promote financial literacy and micro-investment education among rural women in India.
 It combines AI chat, sentiment detection, and gamified learning modules in local languages like Hindi, Bengali, and Marathi.

 ---